 Home Therapy to Keep Voice Healthy Before Performance

-Edited by Nerissa Avisado, Anonymous, Eng, Lynn and 3 others
+Edited by Nerissa Avisado, Eng, Lynn, Dougie and 2 others

 If singing is a passion of yours, and you have the gift of a beautiful voice, you should know how to take care of that gift.
 A beautiful voice must be taken care of to stay healthy.
 Should you decide to make singing a profession, you must not stress your vocal cords unnecessarily.
 More importantly, you must learn how to soothe and relax your throat before a performance.
 If you are embarking on a singing career, you are probably wondering to do to keep your voice healthy before a performance or an audition, and what vocal techniques are good to keep your larynx relaxed.